Edozie101/VirtualDesktop/README.md

 Walk Sideways Right (Strafe Right): D/E
 Jump: SPACE (Irrlicht renderer only)
 Show FPS and Info Dialog: / (Mac Only)
+Choose movies: Show info dialog with ‘/‘ then press 1 or 2 for regular or stereo movies, then navigate using arrow keys and enter to select a movie
 Adjust IPD for Rift stereo viewing: -/+ keys

 Toggle Barrel Lens Distort: B